Edward Sackville, 4th Earl of Dorset: Early life

 Sackville was the younger surviving son of Robert Sackville, 2nd Earl of Dorset, by his first wife Margaret, a daughter of the Duke of Norfolk.
 He matriculated from Christ Church, Oxford, with his brother Richard, on 26 July 1605.
 He was awarded MA at Cambridge University and was incorporated at Oxford from Cambridge on 9 July 1616.

-In August 1613 he became notorious for killing in a duel Edward Bruce, 2nd Lord Kinloss.
+In August 1613 he became notorious for killing Edward Bruce, 2nd Lord Kinloss in a duel.
 The duel concerned Venetia Stanley, a society beauty and a granddaughter of Edward Stanley, 3rd Earl of Derby.
 The meeting took place on a piece of ground purchased for the purpose two miles from Bergen-op-Zoom, Netherlands, which even in 1814 was known as Bruceland.
 Sackville was run through the body and lost a finger while attempting to disarm Kinloss, but ultimately dispatched his opponent with two thrusts to the chest.
 Though gravely wounded, Sackville survived, but Venetia Stanley ultimately married Sir Kenelm Digby who after his marriage maintained friendly relations with Sackville, referring to him as the "Mardontius" in his memoirs.
 Sackville sent, in self-justification, a long narrative from Louvain, dated 8 September 1613, with copies of Bruce's challenges.
 Sackville's life was attempted soon after his return to England.